Blog: It’s time for a bold vision for rail

-These proposals are designed to move staff out of ticket offices and onto station platforms and concourses to support better, face-to-face interactions, with the potential to close ticket offices in a number of locations.
+These proposals were designed to move staff out of ticket offices and onto station platforms and concourses to support better, face-to-face interactions, with the potential to close ticket offices in a number of locations.

 Alongside these proposals, there are a number of other improvements to retailing and accessibility taking place across the railway.
 These include: